Jazz Chisholm Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets gave up 169 total home runs last season (one per game) to rank 12th in baseball.
+- Mets pitchers combined to surrender 169 total home runs last year (one per game).
+That ranked 12th in baseball.

 © 2023 Data Skrive.
 All rights reserved.